📢 Latest Update: UGC Discontinues CARE Journal Listing: New Guidelines for Selecting Peer-Reviewed Journals View Now

 About the Journal

-The Journal of Polymer & Composites (JOPC) is a peer-reviewed Hybrid Open Access journal launched in 2013, serving the fields of reinforced plastics and polymer composites, including research, production, processing, and applications.
+Journal of Polymer & Composites is a peer-reviewed Hybrid Open Access journal launched in 2013, serving the fields of reinforced plastics and polymer composites, including research, production, processing, and applications.
 JOPC brings detailed developments in this rapidly expanding area long before they become commercial realities, offering a platform to discuss new issues in the area of polymers and composites, and advancing research quality through new methods and practices in Chemical Engineering.

 View full focus & scope More